4k4xs4pH1r3/offensive-security/SuperCluster/supercluster.md

 To use the cluster for distributed scanning, you can set up multiple instances of Metasploit and assign each instance to scan a different range of IP addresses.
 Here are the steps:

 a.
-Open a terminal on each laptop and launch a separate instance of Metasploit by typing the following command:
+Open a terminal on each device and launch a separate instance of Metasploit by typing the following command:

    ```
    sudo msfconsole